-10 Top-Rated Tourist Attractions in Ulm
+12 Top-Rated Tourist Attractions in Ulm

 See also: Where to Stay in Ulm

-In the center of Ulm stands the Minster, Germany's largest Gothic church after Cologne Cathedral.
+In the center of Ulm stands the Münster, Germany's largest Gothic church after Cologne Cathedral.
 Started in 1377, its soaring spire was a work in progress that began in the 14th century and was finally completed in 1890 on the basis of a sketch left by Matthias Böblinger.
-The tallest church spire in the world at 162 meters — five meters taller than it's counterpart in Cologne — it dominates the city skyline, and is particularly stunning when viewed from the banks of the nearby River Danube.
+The tallest church spire in the world at 162 meters — five meters taller than its counterpart in Cologne — it dominates the city skyline, and is particularly stunning when viewed from the banks of the nearby River Danube.

-Address: Münsterplatz 1, 89073 Ulm
+Address: Münsterplatz 1, Ulm

-2 Fishermen's and Tanners Quarter
+2. Fishermen's and Tanners Quarter

-Around the mouth of the River Blau, which flows into the Danube here is Ulm's very picturesque and skillfully restored Fischerviertel, the old Fishermen's and Tanners' Quarter.
-It's wonderful to explore on foot, and includes numerous superbly restored half-timbered houses as well as inviting narrow alleyways and numerous bridges.
+Around the mouth of the River Blau, which flows into the Danube here, is Ulm's very picturesque and skillfully restored Fischerviertel, the old Fishermen's and Tanners' Quarter.
+It's wonderful to explore on foot, and one of the favorite things to do in Ulm is to take a leisurely walking tour past its superbly restored half-timbered houses and stroll its inviting narrow alleyways and bridges.
 A highlight is the famous Leaning House, a 14th-century timber framed home that's now a hotel (while it still leans over the river supported by its ancient beams, much of its lean was corrected in 1620).

-Address: Schwörhausgasse 6, 89073 Ulm
+Address: Schwörhausgasse 6, Ulm

-To the south of the Minster in the Marktplatz is the handsome Gothic Town Hall (Rathaus) with frescoes dating from 1540.
-There's no denying the building's visual appeal, and visitors are often surprised to learn that the intricate designs and décor were largely reconstructed after the devastation of World War II.
+To the south of the Münster in the Marktplatz is the handsome Gothic Town Hall (Rathaus) with frescoes dating from 1540.
+There's no denying the building's visual appeal, with its architectural detail and frescoed Renaissance façade, and visitors are often surprised to learn that the intricate designs and décor were largely reconstructed after the devastation of World War II.